resgateio/resgate/docs/res-service-protocol.md

 The request payload has the following parameters:

 **query**
-Normalized query recieved in the response to the get request for the query resource.
+Normalized query received in the response to the get request for the query resource.
 MUST be a string.

 ### Result